Christopher Gross

 Christopher’s at Wrigley Mansion

-Famed for his modern twists on classic French fare, Chef Christopher’s newest creation, Christopher’s at Wrigley Mansion earned a 2022 James Beard Outstanding Chef nomination, and received Arizona Republic’s five-star rating as Phoenix’s most innovative, enticing dining experience for its exclusive tasting-menu experience where the chefs also serve each dish.
-Named to the Scottsdale Culinary Hall of Fame in 2016, Chef Christopher has also been honored by Food & Wine magazine’s “America’s 10 Best New Chefs”, was the first chef in Arizona to be honored with the Robert Mondavi Culinary Award of Excellence and also created the now-nationwide "Flavors" fundraiser for the American Liver Association.
+Famed for his modern twists on classic French fare, Chef Christopher’s newest creation, Christopher’s at Wrigley Mansion, earned a 2022 James Beard Outstanding Chef nomination and received the Arizona Republic’s five-star rating as Phoenix’s most innovative, enticing dining experience for its exclusive tasting-menu experience where the chefs personally serve each dish.
+Named to the Scottsdale Culinary Hall of Fame in 2016, Chef Christopher has also been honored by Food & Wine magazine’s “America’s 10 Best New Chefs,” was the first chef in Arizona to be honored with the Robert Mondavi Culinary Award of Excellence, and created the now-national "Flavors" fundraiser for the American Liver Association.

-A native of Trenton, Missouri, Chef Christopher grew up in Phoenix, where at the age of 14 he found his calling: motorcycles.
-But after taking a job at a local restaurant just to earn enough to buy his own bike, he accidently stumbled into his true passion.
-Although he didn’t get there by bike, Chef Christopher’s love for food did take him all over world.
-He has proudly cooked for three US Presidents, and shared a kitchen with everyone from Jacques Pepin and Julia Child to Martha Stewart.
+A native of Trenton, Missouri, Chef Christopher grew up in Phoenix, where at the age of 14 he found his first passion: motorcycles.
+But after taking a job at a local restaurant just to earn enough to buy his own bike, he stumbled into his true calling — food.
+Although he didn’t reach Paris by motorcycle, his love for the kitchen carried him across the world.
+He has proudly cooked for three U.S. Presidents and shared kitchens with legendary figures such as Jacques Pépin, Julia Child, and Martha Stewart.

-Starting as an intern at the Century Plaza in Los Angeles, Chef Christopher honed his skills cooking in kitchens from London to Paris to Normandy, and then back to LA.
-Returning to Arizona, Chef Cross was named one of Food & Wine’s “America’s 10 Best New Chefs” in 1989, before launching his first restaurant, Christopher’s & Christopher’s Bistro in 1990.
-Moving across the street, Chef Christopher reopened as Christopher’s Fermier and then Christopher’s and Crush Lounge, which he ran until 2018, when he moved up the hill to oversee the historic Wrigley Mansion.
-After reinvigorating the on-site Geordie’s Restaurant and Lounge, Chef Christopher opened the stunning modernist gem, Christopher’s at The Wrigley Mansion in 2021.
+Starting as an intern at the Century Plaza Hotel in Los Angeles, Christopher honed his craft cooking in kitchens from London to Paris to Normandy, and then back to LA.
+Returning to Arizona, he was named one of Food & Wine’s “America’s 10 Best New Chefs” in 1989 before launching his first restaurant, Christopher’s & Christopher’s Bistro, in 1990.
+Later, he reopened as Christopher’s Fermier and then Christopher’s and Crush Lounge, which he operated until 2018 when he moved to the historic Wrigley Mansion.
+After reinvigorating the on-site Geordie’s Restaurant and Lounge, Chef Christopher opened the striking modernist restaurant Christopher’s at Wrigley Mansion in 2021.

-Still a passionate motorcyclist, Chef Christopher is also proud to support philanthropic efforts, including helping to found the Arizona chapter of the American Institute of Wine and Food (AIWF).
-Currently an advisor for both the James Beard Foundation and the Art Institute of Phoenix, he previously served as a member of American Liver Foundation where he started the “Flavors of Phoenix” fundraiser, a concept still going strong 30 years later in 20 different cities.
+Still a passionate motorcyclist, Chef Christopher also supports numerous philanthropic efforts.
+He helped found the Arizona chapter of the American Institute of Wine and Food (AIWF), advises both the James Beard Foundation and the Art Institute of Phoenix, and previously served on the board of the American Liver Foundation, where he launched the “Flavors of Phoenix” fundraiser — a concept still thriving 30 years later in 20 different cities.

 National Awards/Lists